zeuzeka/code-translator/README.md

 # code-translator

-This is a program that translates code in different code languages.
+This is a program that translates code into different coding languages.